jtracey/journal-backlinks/README.md

 # journal-links
 A module for Foundry VTT that links entities (journal entries, actors and items) that reference each other.
+Continuing the work of the abandoned [journal-links](https://github.com/Sigafoos/journal-links).

 "Have we interacted with this faction before?"